-This is where it is important to use common talent language across the organization for planning in terms of capabilities, job families, and levels, to achieve the organization's strategic goals.
-Job architecture (JA) represents the value chain of an organization, serving as the infrastructure to provide a transparent, clear process for sourcing, growing, and retaining talent.
+This is where it is important to use common talent language across the organization for planning in terms of capabilities, job families, and levels to achieve the organization's strategic goals.
+Job architecture (JA) represents the value chain of an organization, serving as the infrastructure to provide a transparent process for sourcing, growing, and retaining talent.
 JA plays a key role in talent recruitment, development, and compensation strategy.
 JA is an important foundation of workforce planning because it:

-to understand the workforce
+Aligns job levels from the current framework to understand the workforce